Royz2123/RAID5/README.md

 ### Execution

-Running the servers can be done as follows:
+Running the servers can be done as follows:For Linux:

-WINDOWS & LINUX ALIKE:

 Reach parent directory (RAID5)
 ```